 The Graduate Diploma in Learning and Technology (GDLT) is designed to build the knowledge and practical skills of professionals working in the field of technology-mediated education, and meets the growing need for management-level individuals who have the knowledge and skills to assume leadership roles in program design, development, and evaluation, as well as the need for online facilitators who can effectively integrate educational technologies into their teaching and learning environments.
-The Graduate Diploma program was designed to be taken on its own, but it may also ladder into the Master of Arts in Learning and Technology.

-The GDLT is for learning professionals or instructors who work in or aspire to work in technology-mediated learning environments, K-12 teachers interested in integrating technology more effectively into the classroom, those responsible for professional development within corporations, government and the public sector, and senior decision-makers responsible for distributed learning activities.
+The GDLT is for learning professionals or instructors who work in or aspire to work in technologymediated learning environments, K-12 teachers interested in integrating technology more effectively into the classroom, those responsible for professional development within corporations, government and the public sector, and senior decision-makers responsible for distributed learning activities.

-Applications are assessed, based on an integrated and consolidated examination of academic credentials, work experience and personal experience.
+Applications are assessed based on an integrated and consolidated examination of academic credentials, work experience and personal experience.
 Experience in a technology-mediated learning environment is an asset.
 Applicants who do not have the formal academic education to qualify for admission may be assessed on the basis of both their formal education and their informal learning, in accordance with the RRU Flexible Admission Policy.

 A graduate diploma in Learning and Technology will be awarded upon successful completion of a set of 6 core courses (LRNT 521 - LRNT 526).
-The diploma program will ladder into the MA program.
+The diploma program can ladder into the MALAT program.